kingfish777/sotus-topicmodels-and-timeseries/README.md

   * use TextTilify_NLTK.R to segment SOTUSes into coherent chunks to improve vector space model for IR/text mining purposes
   * create comprehensive project bibliography
   * implement n-gram tokenization using RTextTools instead of tm, as it doesn't require RWeka's rJava dependency with its memory limits
+  * also use unique function in RTextTools package to obtain k for topic model #